CONTENTS

 numbers from the Saskatoon fire department, they responded to 157 overdose

 calls between April 1st and April 11th.
-That’s roughly 14 per day.
+Thats roughly 14 per day.

-minister to give people the supports they need to stay alive?
+is the plan from this minister to give people the supports they need to stay

-I recognize the Minister of Mental Health
+Minister of Mental Health and Addictions.

-Lori Carr: —
+Hon.
+Lori Carr:

 Well thank you.
 Thank you, Mr. Speaker.
 Mr. Speaker, the plan that we have is